-The ESG characteristics promoted by the fund are measured and monitored through ESG risk rating, sensitive sector/norm-based screening and carbon footprint.
+The ESG characteristics promoted by the fund are measured and monitored through ESG risk rating (if available), sensitive sector/norm-based screening and carbon footprint.
 Investments are monitored on a quarterly basis.
 The fund's investments are divided into four ESG risk categories based on Sustainalytics ESG Risk Rating.
+For unlisted companies, the coverage of the ESG Risk Rating is lower.
 The carbon footprint (financed emissions and carbon intensity) of investments is measured and disclosed annually.